 Quinconces and Triangle d’Or – The fancy area of Bordeaux

 To the north of the historic center, we find the Triangle d’Or district, where the houses mostly date back to the 18th century.
 As you walk from the narrow streets of old Bordeaux towards the wide boulevards of Trainge d’Or you can instantly see the contrast in scenery.
 This is the fancy part of Bordeaux, abundant with luxury boutiques and some of the best chocolatiers in Bordeaux.

 Chartrons – the posh area of Bordeaux

 The Chartrons district is located to the north of Place de Quinconces.
-It’s quite a big district but the more interesting part of it lies next to the riverfront and around the long rue Notre Dame, one of the most posh streets in Bordeaux.
+It’s quite a big district but the more interesting part of it lies next to the riverfront and around the long rue Notre Dame, one of the poshest streets in Bordeaux.
 This central street and the little ones surrounding it are full of excellent restaurants, trendy boutiques and antique shops.

 In the north part of Chartrons’s riverfront you can find Les Hangars, warehouses once used by foreign merchants to age and store wine.
 Today it was turned into a commercial center with riverview restaurants and shops.